fpgaprince/rtd/docs/source/advance.rst

 Static Timing Analysis
 =======================

-    1. Most of FPGAs use D FF.
+Everything online always tells you.. setup time is the time data needs to be steady at the input pin of the flip flop before arrival of clock.
+And yes that is true, but they not many discuss why this is so.
+I want to do it here.
+I add the equations later.

+    I thik knowing why something is the way it is helps us better understand what or how.

+    1. My experience with FPGA registers have all been with DFF.
-    2. DFF are made with CMOS technology, not TTL.
+    2. DFF in FPGAs are made with CMOS technology, not TTL.
-    3. Master-slave flip flop configuration.
+    3. There are numerous ways to implement a DFF.
+        I will be referencing/using the Master-slave latch to speak of the edge triggered D flip flop.

     4. The time for the master to latch the data IS the SETUP TIME.
+    5. The shutting off of the first latch/TG is the HOLD TIME.
+    6. The time for the input to traverse the inverters to the output is the CLOCK TO Q time.

-In the diagram below, I have decreased the inverters slew rate, which increases the setup time. which cuts into the total period decreases or limits the max frequency.
+In the diagram below, I have decreased the inverters slew rate (takes longer to change voltage, go from one state to the other), which increases the setup time. which cuts into the total period and decreases and limits the max frequency.

+In other words..

+    for a given frequency, if i keep decreasing the slew rate, at some point i wont be able to latch data correctly.

+In other words..

+    for a given slew rate, if i keep increasing the frequency, eventually the period will be too short and i wont change in time or latch the data correctly!

 .. raw:: html